binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/original_io_countdown.jpg">
 </div>

-Before I start to write my own Countdown, I first reuse a public countdown create for Google IO 2011: [HTML5 Countdown Finale](https://experiments.withgoogle.com/google-io-conference-html5-countdown-finale).
+Before I started to write my own Countdown, I first reused a public countdown created for Google IO 2011: [HTML5 Countdown Finale](https://experiments.withgoogle.com/google-io-conference-html5-countdown-finale).
 It works pretty well but it was not linked to our graphical Theme.
-That's why I start in 2014 to create my own countdown
+That's why I started in 2014 to create my own countdown

 # 2014